 Temperatures get cooler, and generally are at their most pleasant this time of year, with warm days and cool evenings.
 Temperatures reach their coolest in January, with an average low of 60 degrees Fahrenheit (15.5 degrees Celsius).
 Ocean temperatures also drop to their lowest, attracting humpbacks and whale sharks, but it’s still comfortable for swimming and enjoying water sports.

 Events to check out:

-- Our Lady of Guadalupe celebrations are held from the beginning of December through Dec.
-12th and there are processions to the Church of Our Lady of Guadalupe each evening, with the most elaborate one occurring on Dec.
+- Our Lady of Guadalupe celebrations are held from December 1st through December 12th and there are processions to the Church of Our Lady of Guadalupe each evening, with the most elaborate one occurring on Dec.
 12.

 - The National Charro Championship—a four-day event celebrating Mexico’s national sport, charreria—takes place at the end of January and beginning of February.
 It’s held at the Arena Vallarta with some events held concurrently in downtown Puerto Vallarta.

 Time and Date.
 "Climate & Weather Averages in Puerto Vallarta, Jalisco, Mexico."
 Retrieved December 22, 2020.

 Current Results.
 "Puerto Vallarta Mexico Temperatures & Rainfall Averages."
 Retrieved December 22, 2020.